erikaduan/textbook_notes/blog_posts/p_values_richard_mcelreath.md

     frequentist versus Bayesian methods</a>
 -   <a href="#review-of-none-of-the-above"
     id="toc-review-of-none-of-the-above">Review of None of the Above</a>
--   <a href="#frequentist-versus-baysian-methods-in-ab-testing"
-    id="toc-frequentist-versus-baysian-methods-in-ab-testing">Frequentist
-    versus Baysian methods in A/B testing</a>
 -   <a href="#key-messages" id="toc-key-messages">Key messages</a>
 -   <a href="#other-resource" id="toc-other-resource">Other resource</a>